The religious vows: poverty, chastity, and obedience, a path of total love

 ✨ The vow of chastity: to love with an undivided heart

-“The evangelical counsel of chastity assumed for the Kingdom of Heaven, as a sign of the future world and source of a more abundant fruitfulness in an undivided heart, entails the obligation to observe perfect continence in celibacy.”
+“The evangelical counsel of chastity assumed for the sake of the Kingdom of Heaven, as a sign of the future world and a source of more abundant fruitfulness in an undivided heart, entails the obligation of perfect continence in celibacy.”

-The vow of chastity is not a mere abstention, but a way of loving as Christ loved.
-Whoever professes it commits to live with a heart totally given to God, directing all their affective capacity toward Him and toward service of others.
+The vow of chastity is not a simple abstention, but a way of loving as Christ loved.
+Whoever professes it commits to live with a heart totally given to God, directing all his or her affective capacity toward Him and toward the service of others.

-In a society where love is measured by desire or usefulness, consecrated chastity reminds us that true love does not possess, but gives itself away.
-It is the love that does not demand, but welcomes; that does not use, but frees.
+In a society where love is measured by desire or utility, consecrated chastity reminds us that true love does not possess, but gives itself.
+It is the love that does not demand, but welcomes; that does not use, but sets free.

-“Chaste love shows modern men and women a path of healing from isolation, in a form of love that is free and liberating.”
+“Chaste love shows modern men and women a path to healing from isolation, in a way of loving that is free and freeing.”

 — Pope Francis

 The consecrated person lives chastity not as repression, but as an anticipation of heaven, where “they will no longer marry, but will be like the angels of God” (Mt 22:30).
-In their heart beats the eternal love of the divine Spouse, a love that embraces everyone without dividing.
+In his or her heart beats the eternal love of the divine Bridegroom, a love that embraces everyone without being divided.

 💧 The vow of poverty: free to love

-“The evangelical counsel of poverty, in following Christ who, being rich, became poor for us, involves not only a life poor in fact and in spirit, but also a dependence and limitation in the use and disposition of goods according to the proper law of each institute.”
+“The evangelical counsel of poverty, in imitation of Christ who, though rich, became poor for our sake, entails, besides a life poor in fact and in spirit, a dependence and limitation in the use and disposition of goods according to the proper law of each institute.”

 Living evangelical poverty does not mean despising material goods, but ordering them according to love.
-The religious renounces possession, not because goods are bad, but because he wants his only treasure to be God.
+The religious renounces owning, not because goods are evil, but because he or she wants God to be his or her only treasure.

-In a world that idolizes consumption and comfort, consecrated poverty reminds us that “man does not live on bread alone” (Lk 4:4).
-It is a silent protest against selfishness and a proclamation of inner freedom.
+In a world that idolizes consumption and comfort, consecrated poverty reminds us that “man does not live by bread alone” (Lk 4:4).
+It is a silent protest against selfishness and a proclamation of interior freedom.

-Being poor for love is being able to say: “My wealth is Christ”.
-It is living detached, in solidarity, and generously.
+To be poor for love is to be able to say: “My wealth is Christ.”
+It is to live detached, in solidarity, generous.
 It is not an emptiness, but a full availability to serve and to share.

-“Poverty shows how things have value in the order of love, and rejects everything that can obscure its beauty: selfishness, greed, dependence.”
+“Poverty shows how things have value in the order of love, and it rejects all that can dim its beauty: selfishness, greed, dependency.”

 — Pope Francis